AlphaTauri (fashion brand)

 AlphaTauri is a fashion brand founded in 2016 as a brand extension of Red Bull into the fashion industry.
 The brand is named after the Alpha Tauri star, and pays tribute to the founding company, Red Bull.
-Its headquarters are in Salzburg, Austria.
+Its headquarters are located in Salzburg, Austria.

 Background

 AlphaTauri launched its first campaign for the Autumn/Winter 2018 season.
 The collection in 2018 included parkas, coats, shirts, sweaters, T-shirts, caps, belts and bags.
-In 2019, a pop-up store was presented, which is built into a truck and can be set up within 20 minutes and is around 60 square meters in size.
-Its first mission was planned for autumn 2020.
+In 2019, the brand introduced a pop-up store built into a truck that can be set up within 20 minutes, around 60 square meters in size.

 In 2020, AlphaTauri launched a capsule collection of heatable clothes developed with Schoeller Textil and Telekom.

 Since its launch, the brand has participated in various international fashion fairs such as FashionTech as well as the bi-annual Berlin Fashion Week, where the brand showcased its use of 3D technology in clothing design, through 3D Knit lab from Japanese company Shima Seiki.

+The brand officially entered the US market during New York Fashion Week at Lincoln Center in February 2023, presenting its Autumn/Winter collection alongside the unveiling of the 2023 Scuderia AlphaTauri Formula One car.
+This event was AlphaTauri's first major US showcase, followed by the launch of its collections for American consumers in July 2023.

 Activities

-Alpha Tauri develops and patents its own textile technologies, such as Taurex, developed in collaboration with the Swiss company Schoeller Textil AG specializing in the development and production of innovative fabrics and textile technologies.
+AlphaTauri develops and patents its own textile technologies, such as Taurex, developed in collaboration with the Swiss company Schoeller Textil AG, specializing in the development and production of innovative fabrics and textile technologies.

-The brand had three flagship stores in 2022, one in Graz, one in Vienna and one in Salzburg.
+As of 2022, the brand has three flagship stores in Graz, Vienna, and Salzburg.
+Alpha Tauri also opened its first international flagship store outside Austria in London's Knightsbridge district in 2022.